raphaelquast/EOmaps/docs/FAQ.rst

 Configuring the editor (IDE)
 ****************************

-EOmaps can be used with whatever editor you like... however, some editors have special settings that can be adjusted to improve your mapping experience with **EOmaps**:
+EOmaps can be used with whatever editor you like!

-.. _config_spyder:
+However, for some editors there are special settings that can be adjusted to improve your mapping experience with **EOmaps**:

 .. dropdown:: Spyder